ethstorage/EthStorage-Grant/README.md

 - Risc0: Risc0 instructions typically consist of 1-2 cycles each.
 The `total cycles` logged in the stdout might be misleading as it refers to `segment_cycles`, which actually measures the entirety of cycles in the guest program's execution trace.
 It's worth noting that segment_cycles needs adjustment by **subtracting 1<<20**, as Risc0's default implementation inadvertently adds an extra segment.
 - zkWasm: Cycles are measured by total wasm instructions.

+> Notice: Risc0 excels in handling i32 instructions, but zkWasm's strength lies in advanced instructions, particularly those related to u128 commonly used in DeFi applications.
+As the current benchmark solely focuses on i32, its scope is limited.
+A comprehensive comparison would require the inclusion of diverse instruction scenarios in future benchmarks to effectively evaluate their relative performances.

 ## timing profile
 > zkWasm OS: Mem: 512G	 AMD Ryzen Threadripper PRO 5975WX 32-Cores, GPU: 4090*2, Cuda 12.2

 > Risc0  OS: Mem: 128G	 AMD Ryzen 9 7950X 16-Core Processor,	GPU: 4090, Cuda 12.2

 * N=900